 As you recall, I veered off the main path of Outlander to pick up the Lord John books, because I love Lord John and also his books are “normal” length, which is a nice break.
 (Especially with the Long Book slot being occupied by my mad sprint to finish Monte Cristo).
 This particular volume was actually two short stories and a novella.
 Apparently, the novella was meant to be a short story, but Diana Gabaldon wasn’t able to convince anyone that a 200+ page story was “short”.
 As I mentioned in my prior review, these books will make very little sense to anyone who hasn’t read the first three main Outlander books.
-Eventually, you’ll be able to get there by watching the show, because it’s super faithful and EXCELLENT and WHY ARE YOU NOT WATCHING IT ALREADY.
+Eventually, you’ll be able to get there by watching the show, because it’s super faithful.
 It’s currently finishing season 2, and has already been renewed for season 3, which thank goodness because the only other shows I really cared about were both canceled.
 (RIP Galavant and Agent Carter, I guess I’ll replace you with Crazy Ex-Girlfriend and going back to Agents of Shield.)
+(2020 me says: you didn’t keep watching Outlander and you didn’t go back to Agents of Shield, or keep up with Outlander for that matter, but Crazy Ex-Girlfriend finished strong to the end.)
 But I digress.
 These stories were assembled with a fantasy theme in mind – though John’s books have less of the supernatural than the time-traveling main series, the fantastic elements here are not all they first appear.
 Also, one of the other Lord John stories is about zombies, so I think I’m obliged now to read it this year.
-Genres: historical, mystery.
-Rating: 3/3.

 I am such a sucker for the “supernatural beings trying to live everyday modern lives” genre.
 I have been a sucker for this genre for so long that I could not remember purchasing this book and I only know it’s from Powell’s thanks to the barcode.
 The author takes the eminently reasonable premise that modern supernatural beings have to travel, and they have special travel needs, so they probably need a magical Frommer’s or Lonely Planet or whatever.
 Our protagonist is a vanilla human travel guide editor who gets sucked into the world of the inhuman by stubbornly ignoring when to stop (another soft spot of mine, because I totally do that), and getting herself hired by a group of dedicated but inexperienced magical beings trying to write a guide.
 This proves to be both an excellent and a terrible idea.
 I wavered around a bit trying to figure out what I thought of this book: I was gripped by the plot, impressed by the worldbuilding, and enjoyed the protagonist’s company.
-But the writing was, generously, pedestrian.
+But the writing was pretty pedestrian.
 I try to be forgiving, but almost all of the characters spoke the same way, the exposition was wonderfully thorough (a definite pro for a book heavy on worldbuilding) but extremely choppy and not actually all that descriptive, and overall ignored the show-don’t-tell principle.
-That said, I’m pretty sure this was the author’s first book.
 I’ll be giving the sequel a whirl at some point – despite my frustration with the style, I really do want to know what happens to her next!
-Genres: fantasy, urban fantasy.
-Rating: 2/3, docked entirely for writing quality and style.

 There is method to the madness in what I read concurrently, by the way.
 I generally have one or sometimes two nonfiction, and 3-4 fiction including graphic novels, for a total of not more than five.
 I try not to have more than one really long book (600+ pages of fiction, 450+ of nonfiction) going at once, though I’m currently seriously breaking that rule with two long fictions and a long nonfiction.
 I nearly always have at least one fantasy book going (Outlander counts), which should surprise nobody.
 It looks like chaos but there’s a very strong set of rules I read by, and when I break them (like right now) I usually get it over my head in too many books and regret it.

 When I talk about reading more than one book at a time, people’s reactions are pretty much always either “how. and why.” or “SOMEONE ELSE DOES THAT TOO YAY”.
-Which are you, dear reader?
+Which are you, friend?